apache/echarts-doc/en/option/option.md

 + Use RGB for colors, like `'rgb(128, 128, 128)'`, or RGBA if you want to add an alpha channel for opacity, like `'rgba(128, 128, 128, 0.5)`, or use hex string, like `'#ccc'`.

-+ Gradient Color or Texture
++ Gradient Color or Pattern
 ```js
 // Linear gradient with first four parameters x0, y0, x2, y2, ranging from 0 - 1, corresponding to the percentage in the graphical wraparound box, if globalCoord is ``true``, then the four values are absolute pixel positions
 {